k0t9i/TaskManager/README.md

 Each node is a separate bound context, communication between them occurs only through the event bus.
 ## Database
-All data is stored on the same server in different databases, you can see the structure of the databases via adminer http://127.0.0.1:9080/.
+All data is stored on one server in different databases, you can see the database structure via adminer http://127.0.0.1:9080/.
 ## Repository structure
 All source code is in app directory:
 ```scala